heethar/Conky-Configs/README.md

 All colors have been altered to fit this desktop background provided in this repository> (1581207832610.png)

-My weather API is wttr.in, you can provide yourself with your own wttr configuration links here https://wttr.in/:help
+My weather API is wttr.in, you can provide yourself with your own wttr configuration links here https://wttr.in/:help but you will need to alter the link in `weather-pull.sh` to your location.
+Otherwise, if you `cat http://wttr.in`, wttr will default to using your current geolocation data.

 **Start configuration files**
 Make sure you have a directory titled `~/.config/conky/tmp/`